Actionable Book Summary: Essentialism: The Disciplined Pursuit of Less by Greg McKeown

 The funny thing is, that people buy into the idea that they must have it all, do it all.
 Own everything that’s advertised to them.
 Document every bit of their lives and share it on all possible networks with the appropriate hashtags.
 Otherwise, you won’t be considered cool, nor trendy.
 And worse of all, you will be incomplete.
 Imperfect till you have a dozen of sneakers with matching handbags and everything is properly categorized in your social media channel.

 But the way of the Essentialist is different.
 It’s clutter-free.
 Without all that noise.
-It contains only the essentials.
+It contains only the essentials (obviously since it’s called the way of the Essentialist).

 If you accept the idea that almost everything is a noise, you’ll be more strict in what you let inside both your life and your mind.
 Start filtering through the noise until you get to the essence of things.